-In WordPress installation, a single post gets displayed on several locations like your homepage, author page, category and tag pages.
+In WordPress installation, a single post gets displayed on several locations like your homepage, author page, category, and tag pages.
 This is the reason why excerpts or summary of each post is recommended.
-Publishing full articles on all pages creates duplicate content.
+Publishing full articles on all pages create duplicate content.

 Watch this video to see how the plugin is configured.